-Disable packet queuing on Windows endpoints to mitigate CVE-2023-36603 TCP/IP DoS vulnerability
+Disable Windows packet queuing to mitigate CVE-2023-36603, the IPv6 fragmentation TCP/IP denial-of-service vulnerability

 Consider Worklets your easy button